oracle-livelabs/goldengate/goldengate-microservices23ai-modern/asyncapi/asyncapi.md

 ## Introduction

-GoldenGate Data Streams is a REST interface for your JSON-formatted data events, leveraging AsyncAPI to enable efficient subscription to data streams through a Publish/Subscribe model.

-With GoldenGate 23ai, you can create Data Streams and subscribe to these streams from your clients.
-GoldenGate Data Streams is a language-agnostic solution, allowing seamless integration with client applications regardless of the programming language or platform.

-For a deeper understanding of GoldenGate Data Streams and its AsyncAPI-based architecture, explore our [architectural overview](https://www.youtube.com/watch?v=CGLlxYy66LY).
+GoldenGate Data Streams provides a REST-based, language-agnostic streaming interface that enables any client application, regardless of programming language or platform, to subscribe to real-time change data.
+With GoldenGate 23ai, you can easily create a data stream from your database capture process, then build subscriber applications that consume, display, and process change events in JSON events.

+In this lab, you'll use Oracle GoldenGate Data Streams to capture change events directly from an Oracle Database and deliver them as JSON-formatted messages over a Publish/Subscribe (Pub/Sub) interface defined by AsyncAPI.

    ![GoldenGate Data Streams with AsyncAPI ](./images/gg-ds-asyncapi.png " ")